 If you can secure your pet in a carrier, you are welcome to bring your pet into the building upon check-in.
 If you can leave your pet in a car safely, then please do so prior to checking in, however if circumstances do not allow, please be sure to have your pet under your immediate control.

 If your pet is aggressive towards other animals or people, please notify the staff and we will advise how we can best serve you.
-The safety of your pet, other clients and patients and our safety is of the utmost importance to us.
+The safety of your pet, other clients, and patients is of the utmost importance to us.

-Please notify us if you need to cancel your appointment as soon as possible.
-This will allow us to fill that appointment with a potentially ill pet that needs attention.
+Please notify us as soon as possible if you need to cancel your appointment.
+This will allow us to fill that appointment with a potentially ill pet that needs our attention.

 Unfortunately, transportation to the clinic is the responsibility of the client.
 We do not offer any transportation services at this time.
 There is a RIPTA bus stop located at Wampanoag Trail FS Amaral, which is approximately a one-minute walk to the Clinic.